Nederland, Overijssel

-Nederland is a hamlet in the municipality Steenwijkerland in the province Overijssel, Netherlands.
+Nederland is a hamlet in the Steenwijkerland municipality in Overijssel, Netherlands.
 It has a population of about 15.
 'Nederland' is the Dutch name for the Netherlands.
 Because of the comical value of the toponym, roadsigns with the name 'Nederland' are stolen frequently.

 It was first mentioned between 1830 and 1855 as 't Nederland, and means "low-lying land".
 Nederland has a statistical entry, and its own postal code.
 Originally, it was only accessible by boat.
 In 1840, it was home to 182 people, and was a peat excavation village.

 The Dutch beer company Bavaria has used Nederland in a commercial.
 In the commercial two men are giving away beer in the hamlet.
 It ends with (in translation): Bavaria, popular throughout Nederland.

 The hamlet was pictured on a Dutch postage stamp.